threefoldtech/terraform-provider-grid/docs/resources/kubernetes.md

 ### Optional

 - `name` (String) Solution name for the created contracts to be consistent across threefold tooling.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `network_name` (String) The network name to deploy the cluster on.
 - `solution_type` (String) Solution type for the created contracts to be consistent across threefold tooling.
 - `ssh_key` (String) SSH key to access the cluster nodes.